Section 2.1 County council composition

 - Levy taxes, appropriate revenue, and adopt budgets for the county.

-- Establish compensation for all county employees and provide for the reimbursement of expenses.
+- Provide compensation for all county employees and provide for the reimbursement of expenses.

 - Adopt by ordinance comprehensive plans and land development codes, including improvement plans for present and future development in the county.